-This course is designed for students with a 2:1 honours degree in electronic or electrical engineering or any discipline involving significant mathematical competence (including physics, maths and other branches of engineering) from a good UK university or an equivalent international degree qualification.
+This course is designed for students with a 2:1 honours degree in electronic or electrical engineering, computer science or any discipline involving significant mathematical competence (including physics, maths and other branches of engineering) from a good UK university or an equivalent international degree qualification.

 If you have a 2:2 or equivalent, or industrial experience, we'll give your application individual consideration.

 Students must have an overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you are an International student please follow this link for entry requirement information.